nicola144/personal_site/content/posts/is_review.md

 ### Importance Sampling as a randomized algorithm for numerical integration
  To approximate \eqref{eq1}, we want to generate (or obtain from someone else) points from the integration space $\mathcal{X}$ *randomly*.
 To do a good job, these points ought to be in regions where the integrand has large values.
 The IS-savvy reader may say that the generated points need to follow a distribution of some known form.
 That a density should be available.
 Maybe the Radon-Nykodim derivative needs to exist, and absolute continuity conditions need to hold, etc. etc. I want to take a broader view, that allows me to consider "IS" a method even if some of these conditions are relaxed.
 The only one I don't want to relax is that points need to be generated randomly.
+And that the resulting *estimators* have bounded error.
 For example, the IS weights may not be computable.
 Some may say, then it's not IS - I'm fine with this too, let's not dabble around semantics too much.

 ### Beyond (explicit) numerical integration